© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/undocumented-commonwealth-citizens-resident-in-the-uk/guidance-for-employers-conducting-right-to-work-checks-on-undocumented-commonwealth-citizens

-This information sets out what the Home Office will do to help employers wishing to offer a job to Commonwealth citizens (known as ‘Windrush’ cases) who have the legal right to live in the UK but do not have the documents to prove it.
+This information sets out what the Home Office will do to help employers wishing to offer a job to long-resident Commonwealth citizens (known as ‘Windrush’ cases) and other long-resident non-EEA nationals who have the legal right to live in the UK but do not have the documents to prove it.

 1. Status and right to work

-If a job applicant came to the UK after 1 January 1973 but before 1988, then they might not have an automatic right to be here, but they may be allowed to stay here permanently and they do have the right to work.
+If a job applicant came to the UK after 1 January 1973 but before 1988, then they might not have an automatic right to be here, but if they apply to the Home Office now they may be allowed to stay here permanently and have the right to work.

 2. What you should do